 Read more: Lunch ideas for people who hate salads

 We think that a thorough shopping list is the most crucial part of meal planning!
 Once you’ve decided on your meals for the week, write out all the ingredients you need and make sure you include every single thing; there’s no point in deciding to make a recipe, buying everything, getting home to cook it and realising you’re missing something obvious, like salt or rice.

 Once you’ve written out your ingredients, group it all together: for example, if you have one recipe that requires four chicken thighs and another that requires six, add it together so you know you need 10 chicken thighs.
 It will shorten your list and make sure you don’t forget anything.

 This next step is key: Go through your presses, fridge and freezer to see what you already have, then cross off what you don’t need to buy from your list.
 Checking your ingredients before you go shopping and marking off what you don’t need will help to eliminate excess food waste and help you save a bit of money on your shopping, which is a win-win in our book!

-Ideally, you’ll only need to head to the shops twice a week: on Sunday, buy your dry goods for the week (rice, pasta, potatoes etc.) and enough fresh produce to do you through Wednesday – make sure you check the dates on everything to ensure it will all last – then on Wednesday, head back to the shops to get the fresh goods that you need to get you through the rest of the week.
+Ideally, you’ll only need to shop twice a week: on Sunday, buy your dry goods for the week (rice, pasta, potatoes etc.) and enough fresh produce to do you through Wednesday – make sure you check the dates on everything to ensure it will all last – then on Wednesday, pick up the fresh goods that you need to get you through the rest of the week.

 Read more: Our top five meat-free meals